Baghouse: Operation

-A combination of these mechanisms results in formation of the dust cake on the filter, which eventually increases the resistance to gas flow.
-The filter must be cleaned periodically.

 To ensure the filter bags have a long lifespan they are commonly coated with a filter enhancer (pre-coat).
 The use of chemically inert limestone (calcium carbonate) is most common as it increases efficiency of dust collection (including fly ash) via formation of what is called a dustcake or coating on the surface of the filter media.
 This traps fine particulates but also provides protection for the bag itself from moisture, and oily or sticky particulates which can bind the filter media.
 Without a pre-coat the filter bag allows fine particulates to bleed through the bag filter system, especially during start-up, as the bag can only do part of the filtration leaving the finer parts to the filter enhancer dustcake.

 Parts

 Fabric filters generally have the following parts: